mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

-# Atomic, Batch and Bulk Operations
+# The Atomic, Batch and Bulk Operations

 RepoDb supports the different set of operations by default.
 With these operations, you can maximize the different ways of implementation to make your application more performant and efficient.